GLOBAL MARKETS-China inflation relief sends stocks, dollar higher

 commodity prices.

-Friday, it was down 1 percent for the week - its biggest weekly
+Friday, it was down 1.2 percent for the week - its biggest

 "Inflation has been quite a worry for some time, but the PPI